Prabhmit/Portfolio-Exercise-Starbucks/README.md

 # Project Components and File Descriptions

 The datasets are training.csv and Test.csv.
-The Starbucks.ipynb is a Jupyter notebook which included the relevant Python code for this excercise. test_results.py is a script that uses the Test.csv to test the model output.
+The Starbucks.ipynb is a Jupyter notebook which includes the relevant Python code for this excercise. test_results.py is a script that uses the Test.csv to test the model output.

-The project has four components:
+The project has five components:

 ## Inspecting promotion distribution and calculating IRR and NIR